-So strap that baby on mama and bulk up your milk supply!
+So strap that baby on mama and enjoy more milk production while you’re at it!

 I have a resource for any mom looking to get some top tips on how to pump up her milk supply in this FREE eBook!

 I always cherished this sweet time with my little pumpling.
-This is also a terrific time to take advantage of skin to skin and get that extra boost in milk supply if you are bottle nursing.
+This is also a terrific time to take advantage of skin to skin and get that extra boost in milk supply if you are exclusive pumping.

 You may have a baby that struggles with latching or any other number of nursing battles, this is a great time to take the pressure off and see if any successful nursing takes place organically.

-Sing your baby a song while they stare back up at you with those beautiful eyes that make you melt.
-Your baby will love the harmonious sounds and I can guarantee if you are stressed about anything – singing a sweet lullaby to your precious babe will make all of that disappear.
+- Sing to your baby.
+Your baby will love the harmonious sounds and I can guarantee if you are stressed about anything, singing a sweet lullaby to your precious babe will make all of that disappear.